 The economic attractiveness of our subscription-based model is driven by customer renewals and increasing existing customer subscriptions over time, referred to as land-and-expand.
 We believe that there is a significant opportunity to drive additional sales to existing customers and expect to invest in sales and marketing and customer success personnel and activities to achieve additional revenue growth from existing customers.
-If an application grows and requires additional capacity, our customers increase their subscriptions to our platform.
-In addition, our customers expand their subscriptions to our platform as they migrate additional existing applications or build new applications, either within the same department or in other lines of business or geographies.
+If an application grows and requires additional capacity, our customers increase their usage of our platform.
+Growth of an application is impacted by a number of factors including the macroeconomic environment.
+During the year ended January 31, 2023, we experienced a negative impact from the macroeconomic environment on the growth of existing Atlas applications, which affected our revenue growth.
+We expect the macroeconomic environment to continue to negatively impact our revenue growth.
+In addition, our customers add incremental workloads or expand their subscriptions to our platform as they migrate additional existing applications or build new applications, either within the same department or in other lines of business or geographies.
 Also, as customers modernize their information technology infrastructure and move to the cloud, they may migrate applications from legacy databases.
-Our goal is to increase the number of customers that standardize on our database within their organization.
+Our goal is to increase the number of customers that standardize on our platform within their organization, as well as add new workloads with new and existing customers.
 Over time, the subscription amount for our typical Direct Sales Customer has increased.

 We calculate annualized recurring revenue ("ARR") and annualized monthly recurring revenue ("MRR") to help us measure our subscription revenue performance.
-ARR includes the revenue we expect to receive from our customers over the following 12 months based on contractual commitments and, in the case of Direct Sales Customers of MongoDB Atlas, by annualizing the prior 90 days of their actual consumption of MongoDB Atlas, assuming no increases or reductions in their subscriptions or usage.
-For all other customers of our self-serve products, we calculate annualized MRR by annualizing the prior 30 days of their actual consumption of such products, assuming no increases or reductions in usage.
+ARR includes the revenue we expect to receive from our customers over the following 12 months based on contractual commitments and, in the case of Direct Sales Customers of MongoDB Atlas, by annualizing the prior 90 days of their actual usage of MongoDB Atlas, assuming no increases or reductions in their subscriptions or usage.
+For all other customers of our self-serve products, we calculate annualized MRR by annualizing the prior 30 days of their actual usage of such products, assuming no increases or reductions in usage.
 ARR and annualized MRR exclude professional services.
-The number of customers with \$100,000 or greater in ARR and annualized MRR was 1,307, 975 and 751 as of January 31, 2022, 2021 and 2020, respectively.
+The number of customers with \$100,000 or greater in ARR and annualized MRR was 1,651, 1,307 and 975 as of January 31, 2023, 2022 and 2021, respectively.
 Our ability to increase sales to existing customers will depend on a number of factors, including customers' satisfaction or dissatisfaction with our products and services, competition, pricing, economic conditions or overall changes in our customers' spending levels.